Kitchen Fitting Cost

 How Much to Fit a Kitchen?

-The average cost of labour to fit a new kitchen is £1,700, but materials and appliances costs can bring the total for a new kitchen up to £5,000.
-Mid-range, and high-end kitchens cost significantly more.
+Adding basic material and appliance costs can bring the total for a new kitchen up to £5,000.
+Mid-range and high-end kitchens cost significantly more.

-The table below provides a full cost breakdown for three common project tiers, combining the price of materials and labour to give you a realistic total budget.
+The table below provides a full cost breakdown for three common project tiers, combining the price of materials and labour to give you a realistic total budget:

 | Cost Component | Budget Kitchen | Mid-Range Kitchen | High-End Kitchen |